dir-zip/central-router/README.md

-# 1uprouter
+# 🍄 1uprouter

-A nextjs router for the react server components era
+A nextjs router for the react server components era.

+Brought to you by [1upsaas](https://1upsaas.com), a nextjs saas boilerplate.
+Build your saas at the speed of thought.

 ## Getting started
+Install the package

 ```shell
 npm install @1upsaas/1uprouter
 ```

+Then create the following files:

 `lib/router.tsx`
 ```ts
 import Router from "@1upsaas/1uprouter";